3700 W. Flamingo Rd., Las Vegas, NV

 The Rio's pool area, which includes a sandy beach, looks and feels like a tropical paradise, and the Rio Spa & Salon will soothe your senses after a long night of dancing.
 The Rio offers shopping in Masquerade Village and throughout the property as well.

-More excitement is also planned for the resort.
-The VooDoo Zip Line, an 800-foot zip ride, will debut this winter.
-Taking off from the VooDoo Rooftop Nightclub, located atop the hotel's 50-story Masquerade Tower, guests will cascade toward the Ipanema Tower, reaching speeds up to 33 miles per hour and enjoying beautiful views of the Las Vegas Strip.
+The VooDoo Zip Line, an 800-foot zip ride, adds more excitement at the resort.
+Taking off from the VooDoo Rooftop Nightclub, located atop the hotel's 50-story Masquerade Tower, guests can cascade toward the Ipanema Tower, reaching speeds up to 33 miles per hour while enjoying beautiful views of the Las Vegas Strip.

 So get in the Carnaval spirit and head to the Rio All-Suite Hotel & Casino.
 Like its namesake in South America, this is a true cidade maravilhosa -- a marvelous city -- in the middle of the desert.